Batch Ingest

 settings

 objectSome data sets consist of many small files, other data sets consist of fewer larger files.
-Hydrolix ultimately writes data into "partitions".
+Hydrolix writes data into "partitions."
 The number and size of partitions influences the performance of your queries.

-- Partitions are a single unit to be processed.
-This means that queries of large partitions cannot be parallelized as much as smaller partitions.
+- Partitions are a single unit to process.
+This means that Hydrolix can't parallelize queries of large partitions as effectively as smaller partitions.

 - Smaller partitions mean more parallelization, but also mean less efficient use of resources.